IBM/ibm-cloud-functions-refarch-data-processing-message-hub/ibmcloud-wsk/README.md

 ### 5.3 Create action to aggregate and send back message

 Upload the `transform-produce` action.
-This aggregates information from the action above, and sends a summary JSON string back to another Message Hub topic.
+This aggregates information from the action above, and sends a summary JSON string back to another Event Streams topic.

 ```bash
 ibmcloud wsk action create data-processing-message-hub/transform-produce ../runtimes/nodejs/actions/transform-produce.js \